-For this recipe you’ll need: bacon, garlic, onion, collard greens, chipotle in adobo, salt, lime juice, chicken broth, butter, eggs, queso fresco
+For this recipe you’ll need: bacon, garlic, onion, collard greens,?chipotle in adobo,?salt, lime juice, chicken broth, butter, eggs, and queso fresco.

 If you are in a hurry click here to go straight to the recipe for sauteed collard greens with bacon and poached eggs.

 I generally try to stick with recipes for one or two people here on Lowcarb-ology.
 I’ve found that most people I know on low carb don’t cook for their entire family but make separate foods for themselves.
 Sometimes I end up with a recipe that is (what I like to call) undercover low carb.
 Something that is low carb without being obvious.